GiuseNguyenJohn/CBF-PicoCTF-2022/cryptography/400_sum_o_primes.md

 * e is almost always 65537 (0x10001)
 Here, looking at the script used to generate the ciphertext, as well its output, we see we're given n and e.
 However, we're also given the sum of p and q.
 Odd...

-Research on Google brings about the following Stack Overflow page:
+Research on Google brings about the following Stack Exchange page:
 [Relation between factors and their sum on RSA](https://crypto.stackexchange.com/questions/87308/relation-between-factors-and-their-sum-on-rsa)

 In short, the quadratic equation can be used.
 If we know that `x = p + q` and `n = p * q`, then